Spain Work Visa: Application Process and Requirements (2022)

 Requirements for a self-employed and freelance visa

-• You must provide evidence that you have sufficient funds to cover your personal expenses and those of your business
+• You provide evidence that you have sufficient funds to cover your personal expenses and those of your business

 Application Process